-- the analysis of social issues and problems such as poverty, crime, deviance, racism, sexism, homophobia.
+- the analysis of social issues and problems such as poverty, crime, deviance, racism, sexism and homophobia

 A bachelor’s degree in sociology prepares students to pursue graduate study in sociology and in other related areas such as business, law, public policy, urban planning and social work.
-It also develops valuable skills in data analysis, social trend research, program evaluation and organizational management, which are highly marketable for entry-level positions and occupational advancement in business, government agencies and nonprofit organizations.
+It also develops valuable skills in data analysis, social trend research, program evaluation and organizational management that are highly marketable for entry positions and occupational advancement in business, government agencies and nonprofit organizations.
 Sociology graduates enter a wide range of fields from teaching to advocacy.